SupposedlySam/firefuel/docs/_coverpage.md

 > A Firebase Cloud Firestore library to fuel your application's growth!

-- Simple & Lightweight
+- Simple
+- Intuitive
-- Highly Testable
+- Consistent
 - For Flutter and Cloud Firestore

 <p class="buttons">